 On December 18, 2015, a former individual customer filed a purported class action complaint against the Company, IBG, Inc., and Thomas Frank, Ph.D., IBG, Inc.'s Executive Vice President and Chief Information Officer, in the U.S. District Court for the District of Connecticut.
-The complaint alleges that the purported class of the Company's customers were harmed by alleged "flaws" in the computerized system used to close out (i.e., liquidate) positions in customer brokerage accounts that have margin deficiencies.
+The complaint alleges that a purported class of the Company's customers were harmed by alleged "flaws" in the computerized system used to close out (i.e., liquidate) positions in customer brokerage accounts that have margin deficiencies.
 The complaint seeks, among other things, undefined compensatory damages and declaratory and injunctive relief.

-On September 28, 2016, the District Court issued an order granting the Company's motion to dismiss the complaint in its entirety, and without providing plaintiff leave to amend.
-On September 28, 2017, plaintiff appealed to the United States Court of Appeals for the Second Circuit.
+On September 28, 2016, the District Court issued an order granting the Company's motion to dismiss the complaint in its entirety, without leave to amend.
+On September 28, 2017, the plaintiff appealed to the United States Court of Appeals for the Second Circuit.
 On September 26, 2018, the Court of Appeals affirmed the dismissal of plaintiff's claims of breach of contract and commercially unreasonable liquidation but vacated and remanded back to the District Court plaintiff's claims for negligence.
+The Company's motion to dismiss plaintiff's subsequent second amended complaint was denied on September 30, 2019.
+On July 14, 2022, after obtaining leave to amend his complaint, the plaintiff filed his third amended complaint.
+The Company's answer and counterclaim were filed on July 26, 2022.

-On November 30, 2018, the plaintiff filed a second amended complaint.
-The Company filed a motion to dismiss the new complaint on January 15, 2019, which was denied on September 30, 2019.
-On December 9, 2019, the Company filed a motion requesting that the District Court certify to the Connecticut Supreme Court two questions of Connecticut law directly relevant to the motion to dismiss.
-The Court denied the Company's motion to certify on May 15, 2020.
-Currently, Plaintiff's motion for class certification is due on August 16, 2021.
-Regardless of the outcome of this motion, the Company does not believe that a purported class action is appropriate given the great differences in portfolios, markets and many other circumstances surrounding the liquidation of any particular customer's margindeficient account.
-The Company and the related defendants intend to continue to defend themselves vigorously against the case and, consistent with past practice in connection with this type of unwarranted action, any potential claims for counsel fees and expenses incurred in defending the case may be fully pursued against the plaintiff.
+On August 25, 2023, the Court granted plaintiff's motion for class certification, certifying a class that consists of the Company's account holders (with some exclusions) who had positions liquidated from December 18, 2013 to the date of trial at prices outside of a "pricing corridor" defined in the Court's decision.
+On September 8, 2023, the Company filed a petition for permission to appeal the District Court's class certification decision to the United States Court of Appeals for the Second Circuit, which denied the Company's petition on December 19, 2023.
+The Company continues to believe that a purported class action is inappropriate given the great differences in portfolios, markets and many other circumstances surrounding the liquidation of any particular customer's margin-deficient account.
+Pursuant to a District Court scheduling order, trial is tentatively scheduled to commence in 2025.
+The Company and the related defendants continue to believe that the plaintiff's claims are deficient and intend to continue to defend themselves vigorously and, consistent with past practice, may pursue any potential claims for counsel fees and expenses incurred in defending the case.